concord-consortium/cloud-file-manager/readme.md

   // true if the application sets the page title
-  // false (default) if CFM sets page title from document name appSetsWindowTitle?: boolean wrapFileContent?: boolean mimeType?: string
+  // false (default) if CFM sets page title from document name appSetsWindowTitle?: boolean
+  // true if the content stored to file/disk should be wrapped with CFM metadata
+  // false if the content should be unwrapped before storing to file/disk wrapFileContent?: boolean mimeType?: string
   // note different capitalization from CFMBaseProviderOptions